 - Easy fractionalisation brings in new capital which enables liquidity.

 - The convergence of Legacy and Blockchain Finance

-How is an Equity Token different from a Utility Token?
+How is a Security Token different from a Utility Token?

 This is the 101 part of this chapter.

-Equity and Utility Tokens have one thing in common (apart from the obvious which is the common use of the word Token).
-Both types of Tokens can be traded on Cryptocurrency exchanges as soon as they are issued and listed.
+Security and Utility Tokens have one thing in common (apart from the obvious which is the common use of the word Token).
+Both types of Tokens can be traded on Cryptocurrency exchanges (whether decentralized or centralized) as soon as they are issued and listed.

 The key difference is that a Utility Token is a right to use something; it is not a financial instrument.
 Regulators, investors and entrepreneurs struggle with defining the difference because the concept of a Utility Token is so new and it has some characteristics that make it similar to a Security.
 The value of a Utility Token may go up and down in value based on the growth of the software/network in which you use that token.
 Most Utility Tokens have limited supply, which provides scarcity value, just like Equity.
 So the value of a Utility Token is tied to the success of the software/network in the market.
 These characteristics sound a bit like a Security.

 However a Utility Token does not give you three things that you expect from a Security:

 - Dividends or other income.

 - Capital Gains on sale of the business if your Security includes equity.